 Apple Cider Vinegar Precautions

 If you’re taking blood sugar medications, talk to your doctor before using apple cider vinegar.
-Because apple cider vinegar may help reduce blood sugar levels, you may need to modify your dosage of diabetes medications to prevent hypoglycemia symptoms.

 The information above was sourced from a variety of sources including: